|Born||in Southsea, Hampshire, England, UK|

 The year 1964 represented a peak in his career with four films in release, all of them well-received by critics and the public alike: "Dr. Strangelove," for which he was Oscar nominated, "The Pink Panther," in which he played his signature role of the bumbling French Inspector Jacques Clouseau for the first time, its almost accidental sequel, "A Shot in the Dark," and "The World of Henry Orient."
-Sellers was on top of the world, but on the evening of April 5, 1964, he suffered a nearly fatal heart attack after taking amyl nitrites (also called 'poppers'; an early type of Viagara-halogen combination) while engaged in a sexual act with his second wife Britt Eckland.
+Sellers was on top of the world, but on the evening of April 5, 1964, he suffered a nearly fatal heart attack after inhaling several amyl nitrites (also called 'poppers'; an aphrodisiac-halogen combination) while engaged in a sexual act with his second wife Britt Eckland.
 He has been working on Billy Wilder's "Kiss Me, Stupid" (1964).
 In a move Wilder later regretted, he replaced Sellers with Ray Walston rather than hold up production.
 By October 1964, Sellers made a full recovery and was working again.

 The mid-1960s were noted for the popularity of all things British, from the Beatles music (who were presented with their Grammy for Best New Artist by Sellers) to the James Bond films, and the world turned to Sellers for comedy.
 "What's New Pussycat" (1965) was another big hit, but a combination of his ego and insecurity was making Sellers difficult to work with.
 When the James Bond spoof, "Casino Royale" (1967) ran over budget and was unable to recoup its costs despite an otherwise healthy box-office take, Sellers received some of the blame.
 He turned down an offer from United Artists for the title role in "Inspector Clouseau" (1968), but was angry when the production went ahead with Alan Arkin in his place.
 His difficult reputation and increasingly erratic behavior, combined with several less successful films, took a toll on his standing.
 By 1970, he had fallen out of favor.
 He spent the early years of the new decade appearing in such lackluster B films as "Where Does It Hurt?"
 (1972) and turning up more frequently on television as a guest on "The Dean Martin Show" and a Glen Campbell TV special.

-Inspector Clouseau came to his rescue when Sir Lew Grade expressed an interest in a TV series based on the character.
-Clouseau's creator, writer-director Blake Edwards, whose career had also seen better days, convinced Grade to bankroll a feature instead, and "Return of the Pink Panther" (1975) was a major hit in the summer of "Jaws" and restored both men to prominence.
+In 1974, Inspector Clouseau came to Sellers rescue when Sir Lew Grade expressed an interest in a TV series based on the character.
+Clouseau's creator, writer-director Blake Edwards, whose career had also seen better days, convinced Grade to bankroll a feature film instead, and "Return of the Pink Panther" (1975) was a major hit release during the summer of "Jaws" and restored both men to prominence.
 Sellers would play Clouseau in two more successful sequels, "The Pink Panther Strikes Again" (1976) and "The Revenge of the Pink Panther" (1978), and Sellers would use his newly rediscovered clout to realize his dream of playing Chauncey Gardiner in a film adaptation of Jerzy Kosinski's novel "Being There."
 Sellers had read the novel in 1972, but it took seven years for the film to reach the screen.
 "Being There" (1979) earned Sellers his second Oscar nomination, but he lost to Dustin Hoffman of "Kramer vs. Kramer" (1979).